 *Punctuality will be noted and appreciated

-Tentative Rehearsal Schedule: Sundays from 6PM to 9PM; Mondays and Wednesdays from 7PM to 10PM
+Tentative Rehearsal Schedule: Sundays from 6PM to 9PM; Tuesdays and Wednesdays from 7PM to 10PM, beginning September 28th

 For the auditions all should: